Want to find out AVEY’s current adult education classes and workshops? Click here for the latest!

 Why is adult education important in a community school?
 In addition to research that has shown that parents who are involved in their own education are more likely to support their children’s education, we have found that adult education is key to increasing family stability.
 As parents gain skills, they are able to access more jobs, increase their family’s income, and gain professional confidence.
 Stable families, in turn, stay in one school and allow students to from strong relationships and thrive.

-As AVEY continues to expand coordinated adult education across northeast and central Austin, we are grateful for a grant from the United Way for $25,000 to increase 2-gen classes in the Dobie/Rundberg area, starting in July.
+As AVEY continues to expand coordinated adult education across northeast and central Austin, we are grateful for a grant from the United Way for $25,000 to increase 2-gen classes in the Dobie/Rundberg area.
 We are also grateful to the many partners who provide our classes, including ACC, the Mexican Consulate, Phoenix House, AISD Community Ed, and the HEB Foundation.

 - Foundation Communities (Financial Literacy)